ExperienceManual/expdb/README.md

 emotion researchers to comment on the entries for their specialty area.
 We will certainly consider linking to well-established scientific resources.

+Instead of just 'emotions', this project focuses on the broader experience of creatures living in the world.
+'Experience' is defined as what it feels like when the brain or body has some kind of stimulation: a sensation, thought, feeling, desire, whatever.
+Experiences are often complicated and multi-leveled, happening across multiple parts of the brain, heart, gut, and other .

+### Experience, Awareness, Beliefs

+The many experiences happening in the mind and body are often subtle and confusing.
+It's almost always too much to deal with, so the brain selects a subset of experiences to focus on.
+This subset is 'awareness'.

+For example, as you're reading this right now, your body is feeling many things: pressure on your back or feet, hunger/fullness, temperature, etc. You may have anxiety about a family situation, an upcoming event, etc. Most of the time you tune these things out to focus on the task-at-hand, but they affect your mood, patience, ability to focus, and perhaps your perception of these words.

+At least with these sensations, we can become aware of them if we want.
+There are things that shape our perceptions that we can't be directly aware of: beliefs, assumptions, desires, and biological biases all bend perceptions.
+We're simply not built to see their impact.
+You know of their existence mainly when they cause a failure so obvious that you can't ignore it.

+### Summary

+- The world and your desires cause your nervous system to wiggle in a complicated way.
+- How those crazy dissonant stimulations feel from the inside is the 'experience'.
+- 'Awareness' is the slice of the overall experience that you're currently focusing on.
+- Awareness is flavored by:
+    - Fragments of experience you're ignoring or blocking.
+    - The lensing of perception by assumptions and beliefs.

 ## Core Philosophies

 Each JSON file here describes an experience.
 In the book of a human life, a single experience is like a single 'letter' in the 'alphabet' of our inner world.
 They can be combined with others to form 'words', which are then strung together to form 'sentences' and ultimately the crazy autobiography we each live inside.
 For example, you can probably imagine how it might be possible to feel "fear/anger/guilt" that dissipates into "admiration/humor/relief/shame".